awsdocs/aws-security-hub-user-guide/doc_source/securityhub-disable.md

 The following also occurs\.
 + After 90 days, your existing findings and insights and any Security Hub configuration settings are deleted and cannot be recovered\.

   If you want to save your existing findings, you must export them before you disable Security Hub\.
-For more information, see [Accounts and data retention in Security Hub](securityhub-accounts.md#securityhub-data-retention)\.
+For more information, see [Effect of account actions on Security Hub data](securityhub-data-retention.md)\.
 + Any enabled standards are disabled\.
 + Your master and member account relationships are removed\.